Mode mixing and losses in misaligned microcavities: Theory summary

 The studies presented in this paper took two identical concave mirrors, either spherical cap or Gaussian-shaped, of a specified central radius of curvature $R_c$ and calculated the cavity mode as a function of length $L$, defined as the axial length between the centre of the mirror depressions, and the mirror misalignment.
-For each cavity length, two mirrors were formed on-axis, and misalignment was then included by displacing them successively in opposite directions along the $x$-axis, using the translation operator derived in~\cite{Hughes:23_1}.
+For each cavity length, two mirrors were formed on-axis, and misalignment was then included by displacing them successively in opposite directions along the $x$-axis; for this investigation, the translation operator derived in~\cite{Hughes:23_1} was used.
 For each cavity length, the basis of calculation was chosen to match the theoretical modes for a cavity with perfectly-aligned spherical mirrors of the same central curvature as the trial mirrors.
 For each mirror shape, cavity length and misalignment, the mode mixing method produces a set of cavity eigenmodes $\set{\ket{\Psi_i}}$ with associated round-trip eigenvalues $\set{\gamma_i}$ that determine the round-trip losses $\loss{\mathrm{RT_i}}=1-\abs{\gamma_i}^2$ of the eigenmodes within the cavity.
 From these eigenmodes, a mode of interest must be selected.
 We choose the mode of interest to be the one that has the greatest overlap with the geometrical prediction $\ket{\Psi_{0,0}^G}$, as the geometrically expected mode possesses the same simple transverse structure as the fundamental mode of an ideal cavity, which bestows advantages in many applications.
-The choice of this approach is justified further in Appendix~\ref{app: choosing_mode_of_interest}.
+The choice of this approach is justified further in App.~\ref{app: choosing_mode_of_interest}.
+In our investigation, the overlap with the geometrically expected mode is calculated through the matrix rotation methods of~\cite{Hughes:23_1}, but could also be determined by numerical integration of the cavity mode function overlap.

+This method of determining the eigenmodes has the additional benefit that it means certain basis modes need not be considered by symmetry.
+As mirror misalignment defines the $x$-direction, the cavity system remains mirror symmetric in the $y$-direction, and therefore cavity eigenmodes must have odd or even $y$-parity.
+The geometrical prediction $\ket{\Psi_{0,0}^G}$ has even $y$-parity, and thus the mode of interest may only be composed of even $y$-parity basis states.
+This symmetry is exploited here to reduce the number of matrix elements that must be calculated.